COVID-19 and E-Learning: The Challenges of Students in Tertiary Institutions

 Abstract

-Problems associated with the transition from conventional learning (face to face) to online learning (e-learning) in the educational system are well documented.
-The present study explores the challenges students in tertiary institutions have reported facing in online learning in the era of coronavirus pandemic.
-Using a sample (n = 141), an initial principal component factor analysis was conducted to group the constructs.
-Eight groups that emerged were social issues, lecturer issues, accessibility issues, learner motivation, academic issues, generic issues, learner intentions, and demographics.
-Cronbach's alpha was used to determine the reliability of the scales resulting in the deletion of learner motivation.
-Comparing the means of the factors revealed that the most important challenge for students to study online was accessibility issues.
-This was followed by social issues, lecturer issues, academic issues, and generic issues.
-The mean for the individual items in learners' intention to study online showed that students were not ready to study online.
-A Multiple Regression Analysis was further conducted to determine which factors pose the most important challenges to the student's decision to study online.
-Social issues and lecturer issues were significant.
-In the final model, only lecturer issues were significant.
-A blended approach-where conventional teaching is combined with online teaching should have ushered the learners to complete online learning.
+Problems associated with the transition from conventional (face-to-face) learning to online learning (e-learning) in the educational system are well documented.
+This study explores the challenges reported by students in tertiary institutions in online learning during the coronavirus pandemic.
+An initial principal component factor analysis was conducted using a sample of 141 students to group the constructs, resulting in eight factors: social issues, lecturer issues, accessibility issues, learner motivation, academic issues, generic issues, learner intentions, and demographics.
+Cronbach's alpha was used to determine the reliability of the scales, which led to the deletion of the learner motivation factor.
+Comparison of factor means revealed that accessibility issues were the most significant challenge, followed by social issues, lecturer issues, academic issues, and generic issues.
+Analysis of learners' intentions indicated that students were not ready for online learning.
+Multiple regression analysis showed that social and lecturer issues significantly influenced students' decisions to study online, with lecturer issues remaining significant in the final model.
+A blended approach, where conventional teaching is combined with online teaching, is recommended to help learners complete online learning successfully.

 Downloads